AkzhanBerdi/bad_dog/content/posts/how-to-build-data-warehouse-in-activity-schema-with-clickhouse.md

 description: "Create a Data Warehouse in Activity-Schema with OLAP database ClickHouse on your local computer"
 ---

-# How to build Data Warehouse in Activity Schema with Clickhouse

-> It doesn't matter whom you hire first.
-Would it be a Data Scientist , Data Analyst or ML Engineer.
-This first guy would have to be a Data Engineer first.
+> "It doesn't matter who you hire first, whether it's a Data Scientist, Data Analyst, or ML Engineer.
+The first hire eventually would do Data Engineering job."
 >
 >                                                                                     -- Random Guy from LinkedIn